NMA Engineering School Staff

 Kieran has over 17 years’ experience in Higher Education in lecturing, senior management and external examiner roles.
 During this time, he has successfully written and validated numerous Automotive and Motorsport degrees, including some of the first ever Foundation Degree qualifications in the UK.

-Holding an MSc in Mechanical Engineering, Kieran is currently studying towards a PhD in Mechanical Engineering at Lancaster University with a focus on energy management of hybrid race vehicles.
-This research has enabled him to present across the UK, Europe and America to peers, Tier 1 suppliers and a variety of OEM’s.
+Kieran holds a PhD in Mechanical Engineering from Lancaster University with a focus on energy management of hybrid race vehicles.
+His research has enabled him to present across the UK, Europe and America to peers, Tier 1 suppliers and a variety of OEM’s.

 Prior to and alongside his academic profession, Kieran has over 20 years’ experience in both the Motorsport and Automotive Industry, competing at Chief Engineer level in several forms of Motorsport, both at and away from the race circuit.
 Having originally built long distance rally vehicles included in the Manchester to Bombay and Panama to Alaska competitions, he moved on to work in single seater, open-wheel race formulae.
 Having held several consultancy roles for race teams, including GT Porsche, he has contributed to the development of a race winning engine package, and provided engine research and development paths to Formula Student teams.

 Currently, alongside his Director and Teaching duties, he is also the Team Manager and Chief Engineer to the NMA’s race team.

 Deputy Director of Motorsport

 Wayne began his career as an electrical wiring harness engineer in the Aerospace industry where he studied Electrical Electronic Engineering and Aerodynamics.
 Following a career change into automotive as a Vehicle Technician, he secured a College Lecturer position with responsibility for the delivery…